 If you need any bedroom furniture, it’s a good idea to put that on your registry as well.

-You may have someone want to purchase it for you, or more likely you will able to use the clearing discount and get a good deal on these larger items.
+You may have someone who wants to purchase it for you, but more likely you will able to use the clearing discount and get a good deal on these larger items.

 The Living Room

-And, if you have space, I also love having an ottoman with storage so that I can put my blankets somewhere out of sight (you can never have too many blankets!)
+And, if you have space, I also love having an ottoman with storage so that I can put my blankets in it.

 In my experience, towels and bath mats tend to last forever… so choose your colors and your style wisely!
 (I still have a set of towels my dad bought me as a gift over 20 years ago!)

-I make my own cleaning solution and I use these Amber Spray Bottles to clean with.
-When I don’t have to make the solution I use Mrs. Meyer’s Cleaning Solution.
+I make my own cleaning solution and I use these Amber Spray Bottles.
+It saves a lot of money to make your own cleaning solution so I recommend getting these and trying it out.
+But if you don’t have time to make your own solution, I also use Mrs. Meyer’s Cleaning Solution when life is busy